gemsjohn/agora/README.md

 - Ability to Log In
 - Ability to Create a Classifieds Listing
 - Ability to Search for a Listing
-- Ability to Save a Listings to or Remove a Listing from a Watchlist
+- Ability to Save a Listings to or Remove a Listing from a Watchlist=